A note on radial solutions to the critical Lane-Emden equation with a variable coefficient: Introduction

 where $B\subset \mathbb{R}^N$ is a unit ball centered at the origin with $N\ge3$, $g$ is a locally H\"{o}lder continuous function in $\overline{B}$ and radial, i.e., $g(x)=g(|x|)$.
 We note that a typical case is given by $g(x)=|x|^\beta$ with $\beta\ge0$.
 We will show some existence and nonexistence results on \eqref{p}.

 First let us consider the next basic problem which is extensively investigated by many authors;

 where $\Omega$ is a smooth bounded domain in $\mathbb{R}^N$ with $N\ge3$.
 Since the nonlinearity $u^{\frac{N+2}{N-2}}$ has the critical growth, as is well-known, due to the lack of the compactness of the associated Sobolev embedding $H_0^1(\Omega)\hookrightarrow L^{\frac{2N}{N-2}}(\Omega)$, the existence/nonexistence of solutions of \eqref{p0} becomes a very delicate and interesting question.
 In fact, in contrast to the subcritical case, we can prove that \eqref{p0} has no smooth solution if $\Omega$ is a star-shaped domain by the Pohozaev identity \cite{P} (See also \cite{BN}).
 Hence in order to ensure the existence of solutions of \eqref{p0}, we need some ``perturbation" to \eqref{p0}.
 A celebrated work in this direction is given by \cite{BN}.
-They add a lower oder term $\lambda u^{q}$ $(1\le q<(N+2)/(N-2))$ to the critical nonlinearity $u^{\frac{N+2}{N-2}}$ (i.e., replace $u^{\frac{N+2}{N-2}}$ by $u^{\frac{N+2}{N-2}}+\lambda u^q$) and successfully show the existence of solutions of \eqref{p0}.
+They add a lower order term $\lambda u^{q}$ $(1\le q<(N+2)/(N-2))$ to the critical nonlinearity $u^{\frac{N+2}{N-2}}$ (i.e., replace $u^{\frac{N+2}{N-2}}$ by $u^{\frac{N+2}{N-2}}+\lambda u^q$) and successfully show the existence of solutions of \eqref{p0}.
 After that, \cite{C}, \cite{BC} and \cite{Ba} prove that the topological perturbation to the domain can also induce solutions to \eqref{p0}.
-Furthermore, another perturbation is found in \cite{N}.
-He considers a variable coefficient $|x|^\alpha$ with $\alpha>0$ on $u^{\frac{N+2}{N-2}}$ there.
+See also \cite{Ding} \cite{Pas} for the effect of the geometric perturbation to the domain.
+Furthermore, another perturbation is found by Ni \cite{N}.
+He considers a variable coefficient $|x|^\alpha$ with $\alpha>0$ on $u^{\frac{N+2}{N-2}}$.
 More precisely he investigates